riazXrazor/tez/README.md

 # tez.js
->An micro framework for a TypeScript API server made with (Fastify, tsoa, swagger + UI)
+>An micro framework for a TypeScript API server made with (Fastify, tsoa, swagger + UI) that auto generates documentation as you build the api

 # Usage
 ### To build the docs and route from the controllers